BenjaminSchwenker/tbsw/README_X0.md

 reconstructed.
 During the angle reconstruction step the workspace/steering-files/x0-tb/processors.xml steering file is employed.
 The following processors are used in the X0 analysis:

+   _1. EUDAQInputProcessor:_	  Input: EUDAQ raw file, Output: slcio data

+   _2. NIUnpacker:_				  Decodes data format and produces collection of M26 digits

-   _1. M26Clusterizer:_			  Input: NoiseDB (must be present in cal-files/default) and M26 digit collectiion, Output: M26 clusters
+   _3. M26Clusterizer:_			  Input: NoiseDB (must be present in cal-files/default) and M26 digit collection, Output: M26 clusters

-   _2. GoeHitMaker:_			  Input: clusterDB (must be present in cal-files/default) and M26 clusters, Output: M26 hits
+   _4. GoeHitMaker:_			  Input: clusterDB (must be present in cal-files/default) and M26 clusters, Output: M26 hits

-   _3. Fastracker (downstream):_  Input: alignmentDB (must be in cal-files/default) and M26 hits (only downstream hits), Output: downstream tracks
+   _5. Fastracker (downstream):_  Input: alignmentDB (must be in cal-files/default) and M26 hits (only downstream hits), Output: downstream tracks

-   _4. Fastracker (upstream):_    Input: alignmentDB (must be in cal-files/cal-tag) and M26 hits (only upstream hits), Output: upstream tracks
+   _6. Fastracker (upstream):_    Input: alignmentDB (must be in cal-files/cal-tag) and M26 hits (only upstream hits), Output: upstream tracks

-   _5. X0ImageProducer:_          Input: alignmentDB (must be present in cal-files/cal-tag), Get kink calculates angles from tracks, Output: X0 root file
+   _7. X0ImageProducer:_          Input: alignmentDB (must be present in cal-files/cal-tag), Get kink calculates angles from tracks, Output: X0 root file

 The results of the angle reconstruction can be found at workspace/root-files/X0-mc-air-test-reco.root.
 The results file contains a root tree named MSCTree.
 The following variables are stored in the tree: